EoRImaging/eppsilon/dictionary.md

 **exact_obsnames**: This is a flag (valid values are 0/1, default=0) indicating that the obs_name that was provided was the exact obs_name, rather than a unique string that should be in the obs_name.

-**allow_beam_approx**: This is a flag (valid values are 0/1, default=0) indicating that a less good beam integral approximation should be used if the primary_beam_sq_area (or beam_integral for backwards compatibility) is not present or is zero in the obs structure.
-If this keyword is not set and the primary_beam_sq_area is not present or is zero, eppsilon will fail fairly quickly.
-If this keyword is set and the beam_integral is not present or is zero, eppsilon will print a warning but continue using a less good approximation.

 **beamfiles**: This is a keyword giving the location and names of the beam files.
 For FHD inputs, it is only used by the code if the beamfiles are not found in their standard location (it is actually overwritten by those locations if they are found.)

 **pol_inc**: A list of which polarizations to calculate power spectra for (e.g. 'xx', 'yy').
 For FHD the default is all available polarizations, for RTS it is ['xx', 'yy'].